-Unlike most gold rushes where the discovery is found by some lonely prospector, the North Carolina gold rush was found by accident.It was in 1799 that a young 12 year old boy by the name of Conrad Reed found a 17 pound yellow colored rock in a creek close to what is Charlotte, North Carolina today.The real funny part of the story here is that this 17 pound yellow rock was pure gold and it was used as a door stop at the young boys home.This rock would sit on the floor being used as a door stop for the next three years.
+Unlike most gold rushes, where the discovery is found by some lonely prospector, the North Carolina goldrush was found by accident.It was in 1909 that a young twelve year old boy by the name of Conrad Reed,found a 17 pound yellow colored rock in a creek close to what is Charlotte, North Carolina today.The real funny part of the story here is that this 17 pound yellow rock was pure gold and it was used as a doorstop at the young boy's home.This rock would sit on the floor being used as a doorstop for the next three years.

-In 1802 the father John Reed took this yellow rock to a local jeweler and found out that the rock was indeed gold.The jeweler then offered to buy the 17 pound chunck of gold from John and offered him $3.50.John being farmer and not a miner had really no idea what the rock would be worth.Later he realized he had been scammed and the jeweler has made thousands.It was then that the John decided to to go out and start mining where his boy had found that big yellow rock.
+In 1802, the boy's father, John Reed, took this yellow rock to a local jeweler and found out that the rock was indeed gold.The jeweler then offered to buy the 17 pound chunk of gold from John and offered him $3.50.John, being a farmer and not a miner, had really no idea what the rock would be worth.Later he realized he had been scammedand the jeweler had made thousands.It was then that John decided to go out and start mining where his boy had found that big yellow rock.

-Word got out about this big nugget and soon there were lots of folks out looking for gold.Most of the areas people were farmers and early settlers and the idea of getting some gold to help pay for their farms and homes was just an added blessing.Over the next few years there was other nuggets found.There was even a 22 pound nugget found of the same claim where the 17 pound nugget had been found.
-It was then in 1805 that John Reed found the Reed Gold Mining Company to raise money that could be used to purchase equipment to expand a mining operation.
+Word got out about this big nugget and soon there were lots of folks out looking for gold.Most of the area's people were farmers and early settlers,and the idea of getting some gold to help pay for their farms and homes was just an added blessing.Over the next few years, there was other nuggets found.There was even a 22 pound nugget found on the same claim as where the 17 pound nugget had been found.
+It was then in 1805 that John Reid founded the Reed gold mining Company to raise money that could be used to purchase equipment to expand a mining operation.

-Then in 1825 a farmer by the name of Mattias Barringer, who farmed about 20 miles from the Reed farm, found a vein of gold.This turned out to be a pretty good find and soon the Barringer Gold Mining Company was started.This mine was the first of it's kind going deep into hard rock using tunneling.
-Most mining in the area had been aluvial mining which was done by hand panning using simple tools like shovels, pans, rockers and sluices.
+Then in 1825, a farmer by the name of Matthias Behringer, who farmed about 20 miles from the Reed farm, found a vein of gold.This turned out to be a pretty good find and soon the Behringer Gold Mining Company was started.This mine was the first of its kind going deep into hard rock using tunneling.
+Most mining in the area had been alluvialmining, which was done by handpinning using simple tools like shovels, pans, rockers and sluices.
 By this time there was about 25,000 people in the area working at various mines.

-One of the biggest problems at the time though was selling the gold for cash.There was only a government mint in Philadelphia but getting there took a long time as there was no really good roads or other types of transportation.
-Most gold back then would be melted into bars and then sent off by ship to Europe to sell but that too proved time consuming and costly.
-Lots of miners complained about the situation but the US congress of the day seemed not to care.
+One of the biggest problems at the time though, was selling the gold for cash.There was only a government mint in Philadelphia, but getting there took a long time as there was no really good roads or other types of transportation.
+Most gold back then would be melted into bars and then sent off by ship to Europe to sell.
+But that proved to be very time consuming and costly.
+Lots of miners complained about the situation, but the US Congress of the day, much like these days, seemed not to care.